 - Add the flour and stir well.
 The batter should be smooth and light-ish brown.

-- Add about a tablespoon of batter to each muffin cup.
+- Add a tablespoon of batter to each muffin cup.

-- Place one Oreo cookie on top of each cup of batter.
+- Place one Oreo cookie flat on top of each cup of batter and press down slightly.

-- Top with the remaining batter, dividing between the 15 cups.
+- Top with the remaining batter, dividing between the 15 cups, about 1.5 tablespoons per cupcake.

-- Bake at 350 degrees for 23 – 27 minutes, until the brownies are set but not overbaked.
+- Bake at 350 degrees until the brownies are set but not overbaked, 22-25 minutes.
 Cool completely.

-- For the buttercream, seal the Oreo cookies in a Ziploc bag and crush with a rolling pin until they’re small crumbs.
+- Add the Oreo cookies to a zipper bag and seal.
+Crush with a rolling pin until they're small crumbs.

-- In a stand mixer with the paddle attachment, mix the butter, powdered sugar, milk, vanilla and Oreo crumbs.
+- In a stand mixer with the paddle attachment, beat the butter until smooth.
+Add the powdered sugar, Oreo crumbs, vanilla, and salt.
 Start out on the lowest setting (this helps avoid a powdered sugar blizzard) and then increase to medium once the powdered sugar is well-incorporated.
 Mix until completely blended.
+Drizzle in the heavy whipping cream and mix until fluffy, 1-2 more minutes.

-- Once the cupcakes are completely cooled, top with the Oreo buttercream.
-You can use a pastry bag with a big frosting tip, or, if you can’t find yours, a Ziploc bag works in a pinch.
+- Top cool cupcakes with the Oreo buttercream.
+You can use a pastry bag with a big frosting tip, or, if you can't find yours, a Ziploc bag works in a pinch.
 Just fill a big bag with the frosting, cut the corner off and squeeze the frosting out the corner onto the cupcake.
-Magic!

 Those are definitely sugar bombs but oh how cute they are!
 I love the surprise in the middle!